Opening night performance to feature Kenny Lee Lewis of The Steve Miller Band

-Artpark Indigenous Art Producer Michele-Elise Burnett created the exhibit.
+Artpark Indigenous Arts Producer Michele-Elise Burnett created the exhibit.
 She said, “As each member of an affected family and community participates in the creation of these beautiful memorial dresses, healing is happening.
 Every thread and fiber of the ribbons woven into the dress hold the untold story of the spirit the dress represents, essentially giving the spirit a voice – a voice that was unjustly and horrifically taken away from them.”

-This three-day exhibit features unique daily activities and includes a downloadable audio documentary tour, narrative signage, Elder’s healing Circle, MMIWG2S workshops, storytelling and teachings.
+This three-day exhibit features unique daily activities and includes a downloadable audio documentary tour, narrative signage, Elder’s healing circle, MMIWG2S workshops, storytelling and teachings.

 McKenzie said, “Many people still don't know that Indigenous women are targets for senseless, random violence and killing, so the song ‘Missing’ was written to not only bring awareness to these hideous crimes, but to also become the voice of the voiceless ... a cry from the grave of the missing and a cry from the loved ones left behind.”

-Artpark said, “ ‘The Red Dress Exhibit is intended to increase awareness for the epidemic of the ongoing horrific systemic racial crimes targeting Indigenous women and girls who are victims of murder 10-times the national average; remember the lost lives of the victims; teach; give Indigenous women a voice; inspire a new cross-cultural generation based on inclusivity, compassion, love; and to collectively offer the MMIWG2S our love, gratitude (and) create a safe, nurturing and welcoming environment for Indigenous Peoples.”
+Artpark said, “ ‘The Red Dress Exhibit’ is intended to increase awareness for the epidemic of the ongoing horrific systemic racial crimes targeting Indigenous women and girls who are victims of murder 10-times the national average; remember the lost lives of the victims; teach; give Indigenous women a voice; inspire a new, crosscultural generation based on inclusivity, compassion and love and; to collectively offer the MMIWG2S our love, gratitude create a safe, nurturing and welcoming environment for Indigenous Peoples.”